nightshiftmaster/Musix-music-streaming-app/README.md

 # Musix

 Welcome to Musix, a web application that lets users explore the latest and greatest in modern music!
-The app integrates the Shazam API to provide a seamless and engaging musical experience.
 Musix offers a range of features for users to discover music by genres, artists, and charts, as well as search for tracks by their favorite artists.
 The application is fully responsive, ensuring a smooth experience on both desktop browsers and mobile devices.

 ## Key Features: